-GIMA collaborates on the olive oil topic with the Instituto Nacional de Tecnología Industrial (INTI), for the chemical and sensory characterization of olive oils produced in Argentina.
-INTI has a long history supporting and actively strengthening the olive oil sector by different actions, participated in the arrangement for the inclusion of Argentina as a member of the IOC and are organising two official laboratories in Buenos Aires and Mendoza for the physic−chemical analysis of olive oils according to IOC standards in order to be recognised by IOC (IOC has already expressed its interest in the fact that Argentina has an official laboratory recognised by IOC).
+The research group CONICET-UNMdP collaborates on the olive oil topic with the Instituto Nacional de Tecnología Industrial (INTI), for the chemical and sensory characterization of olive oils produced in Argentina.
+INTI has a long history supporting and actively strengthening the olive oil sector by different actions, participated in the arrangement for the inclusion of Argentina as a member of the IOC and are organising two official laboratories in Buenos Aires and Mendoza for the physicochemical analysis of olive oils according to IOC standards in order to be recognised by IOC (IOC has already expressed its interest in the fact that Argentina has an official laboratory recognised by IOC).

 Role in OLEUM:

-- Involved in development of analytical solutions for addressing olive oil quality and authentication issues
+- Development of analytical solutions for addressing olive oil quality and authentication issues

 - Contributing to the development of analytical methods for guaranteeing olive oil freshness and predicting quality deterioration; and development of analytical methods to determine phenolic compounds (WP3)